Enterprise Content Management (ECM) System Document Imaging and Capture | KCTCS

 1. Quality Assurance (QA) Process

-Quality assurance begins when documents are identified as something that needs to be placed in the ECM system and document preparation starts through disposition after the documents have been placed in OnBase.
+The Quality Assurance process begins when documents are identified for placement in the ECM system and document preparation starts, and it continues until the documents have been indexed and stored in OnBase for final disposition.

 2. Transcript Capture